 My Global Thoughts

 I love to travel, that's no secret.
-I dream about it on a consistent basis.
+I dream about it consistently.
 Even while on a trip, this weirdo is dreaming and planning her next adventure.
-And while traveling my husband and I share a few inside jokes--one being that any and all Starbucks are in fact, US embassies.
-I am not ashamed that I secretly (ok, not so secretly) am thrilled to pieces when traipsing through Europe I spy, with my little eye--a Starbucks!
-A thrill shoots through my body as I run towards my home away from home yelling dry cappuccino, please!
+And while traveling, my husband and I share a few inside jokes — one being that any and all Starbucks are, in fact, US embassies.
+I am not ashamed that I secretly (ok, not so secretly) am thrilled to pieces when traipsing through Europe, I spy with my little eye — a Starbucks!
+A thrill shoots through my body as I run towards my home away from home, yelling, "Dry cappuccino, please!"
 It really does.
 And you know why?
 Because a Starbucks in any language is still a Starbucks.
 Pretty much.

-I remember on one such trip being in Italy, we were in a small town, or airport or train station and there was not even one sign in English!
+I remember, on one such trip in Italy, we were in a small town, an airport, or a train station, and there wasn't even one sign in English!
 How dare they!
 Just how were we supposed to get around if we couldn't understand the signage?
-We walked around aimlessly for a bit before hearing someone speak English and then asked for help.
+We walked around aimlessly for a bit before hearing someone speak English, and then we asked for help.
 Fortunately, they were very kind to us and pointed us in the right direction.
 I couldn't help thinking that our lives would have been so much easier had all their signs been printed up in several languages for travelers.
 Especially English!

-As we become more and more global, as we travel more, I find myself looking out for and wanting to help others navigate airports, train stations, large cities, etc. As I sit on trains, as I walk city streets, as I wait for taxis, I listen.
+As we become more and more global and travel more, I find myself looking out for others and wanting to help them navigate airports, train stations, large cities, etc. As I sit on trains, as I walk city streets, as I wait for taxis, I listen.
 I watch.
-And I wait and then as I'm needed, I help.
+And I wait, and then as I'm needed, I help.
 One poor French gentleman in Germany could not figure out how to work the ticket machine at the local train station.
-My husband couldn't help him (he takes over for us while in Germany) however, I was able to help him (as I take over while in France) so I helped this Frenchman buy his train ticket in Germany because nothing on the machine was in French, or English--just German.
-Some might think that it was as it should be.
-Signs in the country of origin.
-I'm not so sure though.
-We've become a global traveling people, I'm thinking we need signs, signs, and more signs, in many languages, not just one.
+My husband couldn't help him (he takes over for us while in Germany); however, I was able to help him (as I take over while in France), so I helped this Frenchman buy his train ticket in Germany because nothing on the machine was in French or English--just German.
+Some might think that it was as it should be. signs in the country of origin.
+I'm not so sure, though.
+We've become a global traveling people.
+We need signs, signs, and more signs, in many languages, not just one.

-It isn't just America that has signs in their own language, it's kind of a universal thing especially in smaller towns.
-Wouldn't it be nice though, if that weren't the case?
-Wouldn't it be great if all signs--toll roads, freeways, ATM's, menus, buses, trains, airports--you get the idea, were in several different languages?
+It isn't just America that has signs in its own language; it's kind of a universal thing, especially in smaller towns.
+Wouldn't it be nice, though, if that weren't the case?
+Wouldn't it be great if all signs--toll roads, freeways, ATMs, menus, buses, trains, airports--you get the idea--were in several different languages?
 I would love that.
 It would make traveling so much easier.
-And much more worry free.
+And much more worry-free.

 We live in a global society.
 We, as a people, need to face that reality.
 The world is getting smaller.
 People are traveling now more than ever.
 Let's get with the program.
-Let's make it easier on each other and stop being so narrow-minded when it comes to language.
+Let's make it easier on each other and stop being so narrow-minded about language.
 It doesn't really hurt anything or anyone to print stuff up in a few more languages.
-So you have to press 1--big deal.
+So you have to press 1 — big deal.
 Press it.
 Do it for me.
-Do it for those who travel.
+It's for those who travel.
 Remember, they stimulate our economy.
 And we theirs.
 So really, if you have to think of it this way--you're doing it for yourself.

 Those are just a few (a very few) of my global thoughts.
 I'm in the mood, especially lately, for a kinder world.
 And as I plan my next trip abroad, I am praying, even as I type, that someone, somewhere is taking pity on this American and printing out a simple sign for me--in English.